babolivier/go-doh-client/README.md

 * SOA
 * PTR

-It also currently doesn't other query types than standard query, nor support for truncated messages.
-Full compliance, at least with [RFC 1035](https://tools.ietf.org/html/rfc1035), is something I'd like, though, so all of that should come in the future..
+It also currently doesn't implement other query types than standard query, nor support for truncated messages.
+Full compliance, at least with [RFC 1035](https://tools.ietf.org/html/rfc1035), is something I'd like, though, so all of that should come in the future.

 ## Usage